pqd-researcher/pqd_class_verification/README.md

 2. Sag
 3. Harmonics

-For each type of distrubance, 50 random signals according to the signal models specified in the literature are generated.
+For each type of distrubance, 50 random signals according to the signal models<sup>[1],[2],[3]</sup> specified in the literature are generated.
 Sampling rate of synthetic signals is 10 ksps.
 File *train.m* is used to traing the ANN with 150 random signals (3x50).
 Trained ANN is saved as **neuro.mat**.
 Also features that are used for training is saved as **features.mat**.
 File *confusion.m* is used to evaluate the ANN against newly created signal set with the random parameters.
 A confusion matrix is constructed after the validation of 150 signals.

 ### Videos on Practical Applications